MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_render_dma_engine.md

 #### - stripe [in]

 Specifies whether to enable striping.
 If <b>TRUE</b>, the routine enables striping in the DMA transfers.
 If <b>FALSE</b>, striping is disabled.

-#### - handle [out]

-Retrieves the handle to the DMA engine.
-This parameter points to a caller-allocated HANDLE variable into which the routine writes a handle that identifies the DMA engine.

-#### - converterFormat [out]

-Retrieves the converter format.
-This parameter points to a caller-allocated structure of type <a href="..\hdaudio\ns-hdaudio-_hdaudio_converter_format.md">HDAUDIO_CONVERTER_FORMAT</a> into which the routine writes the encoded format.

 ## -returns